 Early meeting in Krakow/pick up from the airport, 2 hours drive to the Tatra Mountains, 2 hours hike to the hut, lecture about how to choose right clothes for winter mountaineering course.

 Avalanche awareness and rescue procedure, using avalanche detectors, crampons and ice axe skills, self-arrest, climbing knots and rope work technique.

 Building stances for belaying using different snow and rock anchors, abseiling off the snow anchors, a short scramble to practice skills, evening winter mountaineering movie.

 Crevasse rescue practice, moving up and down on fixed rope skills, top rope ice and mix climbing, free evening.

 Day 5 (Thursday)

-Moving together when roped on steep slopes and exposed terrain at grade II, possible summit attempt, lecture about planning winter mountaineering or alpine trip.
+Moving together when roped on steep slopes and exposed terrain at grade II, possible summit attempt, lecture about planning an alpine trip.

 Day 6 (Friday)

 Hike down and return journey.

 - Please note that program is subject to change due to weather conditions or other factors.